Peeling Back The Onion

 I am conflicted between spending time on learning CS fundamentals or tinkering with new tools.
 I find reading and working through problems in books like SICP mentally stimulating.
 However, it is so damn fun to get lost in rabbitholes doing things like setting up your own Kubernetes cluster, or using Tailscale to get around your school’s firewall, or using Syncthing to sync files between your devices.
 While it is gratifying to use these tools, is it worthwhile to spend time on them?

-I have had the pleasure and privelege of working with several new technologies since I joined Levo.
+I have had the pleasure and privilege of working with several new technologies since I joined Levo.
 In the beginning, I was thrown into a Python codebase, where I learnt about Python generators and coroutines.
 Then, I was asked to write a gRPC service in Java to start Google CloudRun apps on demand.
 I briefly worked with Golang to write custom components for the OpenTelemetry Collector.
 I became more comfortable with Linux, scripting, GitHub actions, and more recently, Kubernetes and Helm.
 I am grateful for all the experience I’ve garnered over the past year.

 It feels awesome to be able to use all these technologies to build cool new stuff.
 However, I think it’s really important for me to understand the inner workings of the tools I’m using.
 Technologies and tools like these are going to come and go.
 What is really important is to grasp the ideas they bring with them.
 That is why I think it is imperative that I work through all the books recommended in the TYCS guide, understand design patterns, and peel back the onion on the tools I work with.